e6on/Twitch-Streamer-Docker-Setup/README.md

 -   **Hardware Accelerated:** Utilizes Intel QSV (VA-API) for efficient video encoding, keeping CPU usage low.
 -   **Dynamic Playlist:** Automatically detects new, deleted, or moved videos and restarts the stream to update the playlist.
 -   **Dockerized:** Easy to set up and run on any Linux system with Docker and a supported Intel GPU.
+-   **Media Validation:** Automatically validates video and audio tracks to prevent stream freezes from incompatible formats.
 -   **Highly Customizable:** Easily change stream resolution, framerate, bitrates, and ingest server via environment variables.
 -   **Persistent Playlist:** The generated playlist is stored in the `./data` volume for easy inspection.
 -   **Optional Background Music:** Replace the original video audio with a separate, continuously looping playlist of your own music.